CS340-21/oss/jjack113.md

 this project would still accept contributions, for it seems to only be checked on and altered periodically (I based this on the commits/contributors graph found under the insights tab.

+# Sprint 3

+### opencv (instance 1337)
+The first thing I did was open the commit where the vulnerabilities in files pngread.c and pngrutil.c were fixed so I could determine what code I needed to look for within the project's files.
+I then opened the project, followed the path '3rdparty/libpng/pngpread.c and pngrutil.c', and viewed the files.
+I did not find the specific chunk of code that was referenced in the vulnerability-fix commit in either of the files, leading me to believe that the vulnerability still exists.

+### Qt5 (instance 1319)
+The first thing I did was open the commit where the vulnerabilities in files pngread.c and pngrutil.c were fixed so I could determine what code I needed to look for within the project's files.
+I then opened the project, followed the paths 'qtwebengine/src/3rdparty/chromium/third_party/libpng/pngpread.c and pngrutil.c' and 'qtwebengine/src/3rdparty/chromium/third_party/pdfium/third_party/libpng16/pngpread.c and pngrutil.c', and viewed the files.
+I did not find the specific chunk of code that was referenced in the vulnerability-fix commit in either of the files from either path, leading me to believe that the vulnerability still exists.